builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 "I've had great success without unit testing". - Chapter 6, Tests

-"We'll catch it in code review". - Chapter 2, Compiler

 Frameworks for the sake of frameworks.

 Writing something that already exists (ORM, motorola's stupid queue polling shit)

-People love to over-engineer almost everything.

 ElasticSearch library that was beyond comprehendible, that just copy the same search, "I wrote this for job security"